Patient experience and satisfaction

 Our patients' views are extremely important to us.
 We encourage our patients to tell us about their experiences and provide many different ways to do this, including using our online feedback form.
 Feedback is shared with the appropriate departments so that we can take action to improve our patients' experiences.

 As well as seeking ad hoc patient feedback, we participate in regular surveys to find out what our patients are saying about our services.
-This includes a national annual inpatient survey and monthly local inpatient surveys, and national assessments such as PEAT scores and the Care Quality Commission assessment.
+This includes a national annual inpatient survey and monthly local inpatient surveys, and national assessments such as the Care Quality Commission assessment.
 We also carry out snapshot surveys from time to time on specific issues.

 We regularly review, report and act upon all these sources of information, as part of our patient inprovement framework and patient experience strategy.
+Please see our latest results below.

 Our current priorities for patient experience are: